Jaxaax/Jaxaax.github.io/_pages/about.md

 As you might have noticed, my academic journey stands out for its diverse interdisciplinary blend.
 Through the synergy of these disciplines, I am uniquely positioned to analyze and solve multifaceted challenges in today's fast-paced business environment.

 ---

-Throughout my academic and professional engagements, I've leveraged my unique background to contribute across various projects and internships, such as strategic analysis at [EY-Parthenon](https://www.ey.com/en_gl/locations/greater-china#ey-parthenon-shanghai) and equity research at [China Capital Management Co., LTD](https://www.crunchbase.com/organization/china-capital-management).

-For summer 2024, I am currently working as an MLE intern at [HireBeat](https://hirebeat.co/), on graph databases devlopment, prompt engineering, and AI agents development.
-These experiences have sharpened my skills in market analysis, business model evaluation, financial modeling, and the application of advanced data analytics tools.
+Throughout my academic and professional engagements, I've leveraged my unique background to contribute across various projects and internships, such as strategic analysis at [EY-Parthenon](https://www.ey.com/en_gl/locations/greater-china#ey-parthenon-shanghai) and equity research at [China Capital Management Co., LTD](https://www.crunchbase.com/organization/china-capital-management).These experiences have sharpened my skills in market analysis, business model evaluation, financial modeling, and the application of advanced data analytics tools.

 Fun fact: I published one of the industry reports on the liquidity crisis of [Evergrande](https://finance.yahoo.com/quote/EGRNQ?p=EGRNQ) during my internship, at the time when it was still considered too big to fail.

-Please see my [Resume](https://jaxaax.github.io/files/Resume.pdf) for more details.

 ---

+Since summer 2024, I have been working as an MLE intern at [HireBeat](https://hirebeat.co/), focusing on graph databases development, prompt engineering, and AI agents development.
+I am thrilled to be making significant contributions to an innovative product that is set to launch soon, marking a major milestone for myself and our team.

+---

-I am actively seeking job opportunities, internships or full-time positions in finance or data-related roles.
+I will be seeking job opportunities, internships or full-time positions in finance or data-related roles.
 I am eager to bring my analytical skills and interdisciplinary approach to a dynamic team.
 If you are looking for someone who can blend quantitative analysis with strategic thinking, [let's connect](https://www.linkedin.com/in/aoqin-yan/)!

+Please see my [Resume](https://jaxaax.github.io/files/Resume.pdf) for more details.